mataluni-bravetto/abe-core-body-template/CODEBASE_AUDIT_REPORT.md

 **✅ APPROVED FOR PRODUCTION DEPLOYMENT**

-The AI Guardians Chrome Extension is **production-ready** with enterprise-grade quality, comprehensive testing, robust security, and excellent documentation.
+The AiGuardian Chrome Extension is **production-ready** with enterprise-grade quality, comprehensive testing, robust security, and excellent documentation.
 The extension demonstrates professional software development practices and is ready for deployment in production environments.

 **Next Steps:**
 1. Deploy to production environment